DominicBreuker/uda_ml_nano_capstone/report/report.md

 My implementation consists broadly of three parts:
 - Development: This is the main part of the project in which I developed, refined and evaluated the classifier.
 - HTTP-Server: This is a simple JSON API loading the neural network, accepting images via HTTP, and returning the predictions in the response body.
-- gRPC-Server: This is a more sophisticated gRPC server based on TensorFlow Serving [^TF_SERVING], which loads a model exported for use in TensorFlow.
+- gRPC-Server: This is a more sophisticated gRPC server based on TensorFlow Serving <sup>21</sup>, which loads a model exported for use in TensorFlow.
 Like the HTTP-Server, it accepts images and returns predictions, but it is considerably harder to write a client.

 Both the development and the two production environments are containerized using Docker.
-As an effect, the only dependency for running my code is Docker [^DOCKER].
+As an effect, the only dependency for running my code is Docker <sup>20</sup>.
 In folder `/bin` you can find several scripts that show how to build Docker images and start Docker containers for the various parts of my implementation.
 Any developer who want's to work on my code can easily get started.
-Bringing the servers into production is very easy as well, e.g., using modern container runtimes such as Kubernetes [^KUBERNETES].
+Bringing the servers into production is very easy as well, e.g., using modern container runtimes such as Kubernetes <sup>22</sup>.

-For development, I used Keras [^KERAS] as the main tool for building neural networks.
-Keras is a high-level abstraction on top of lower-level libraries such as Theano [^THEANO] or TensorFlow [^TENSORFLOW].
+For development, I used Keras <sup>32</sup> as the main tool for building neural networks.
+Keras is a high-level abstraction on top of lower-level libraries such as Theano <sup>23</sup> or TensorFlow <sup>24</sup>.
 If you rely only on commonly available layers, developing in Keras will be easy and fast.
 Thus, it seemed most appropriate for my project.
 Besides Keras, I've also used Jupyter notebooks, pandas, matplotlib and other common Python libraries.

 The biggest challenge during development was that training models took a long time on my laptop.
 I had to split my training sessions into several blocks of time, running it over night and using my laptop at daytime for other things.
 I therefore wrote disk caching functions to save intermediate results and keep going from where I stopped before.

-For the HTTP-based production server, I chose Flask [^FLASK], a Python-based microframework, as my main technology.
+For the HTTP-based production server, I chose Flask <sup>25</sup>, a Python-based microframework, as my main technology.
 It is perfect for building small web APIs fast.
-While I initially used Hug [^HUG] (a dedicated API framework, even simpler to use) I switched to Flask for it's Python 2 support.
+While I initially used Hug <sup>26</sup> (a dedicated API framework, even simpler to use) I switched to Flask for it's Python 2 support.
 The gRPC-Server runs TensorFlow Serving

 The biggest challenge with the HTTP-Server was to support multi-threading.
 In development, Flask will start two threads to support faster reload.
 In production, Flask can and should be run multi-threaded.
 Loading a huge neural network multiple times though is very inefficient.
 Hence, I saved the model into a global variable and wrapped the prediction into a TensorFlow graph context block to make it use this graph.